samuele-andreoli/planare_oh_oh/README.md

-# A classification of planar functions in characteristics three
+# On a classification of planar functions in characteristics three

-This repository contains the code used for the computations in !!TODO Add eprint!!
+This repository contains the code used for the classification and expansion searches carried out in [1](#1).

 # Software dependencies